rinajhinjhina/rohanfaiyaz/content/post/nest-graphql.md

 Essentially, a REST api is too _low level_.
 We need something that offers a higher level of abstraction and that is __GraphQL__.

 __GraphQL__ is a query language specification created originally by Facebook as a solution to the problems described above.
-GraphQL offers a way for frontends to describe the exact data need and the shape of the data.
+GraphQL offers a way for frontends to describe the exact data needed and the shape of the data.
 The data is defined on the backend as a GraphQL schema.
 A GraphQL request (known as a _Query_) looks like this:

 ```gpl
 {